 As I wandered along in my soul search—pleasantly soothed by the sweet sounds of my Chet Baker radio station on Pandora—once again, I verified that because of White Privilege most of my life I never once thought about being part of an ethnic or racial caste, at least in the context of how such a thing might have affected me because what it means to be white means never, ever, having to ask yourself what it means to be white.
 As that conclusion reverberated once again within my skull, it occurred to me that I do have a very strong sense of my being in a specific economic caste, one in which I realize I am deeply entrenched and one that has impacted how I perceive my place in the world and how it is that I relate to my fellow travelers.

 I also perceived that the semi-rigid, American economic caste system that crosses racial and ethnic boundaries is seldom referred to except in vague political references to “the Middle Class” or to “the Poor,” likely because of the appropriate and long-term national focus on the immorality of racial and ethnic segregation and to the obstacles to social mobility and economic opportunity that such immoral influences cause.
-But soul searching, by definition, is personal, and as such, this morning I have come face-to-face with the reality that I have segregated myself from those people I perceive to be in both “lower” and “higher” economic castes than the caste to which I seem to belong.
+But soul searching, by definition, is personal, and as such, this morning I have come face-to-face with the reality that I have segregated myself from those people I perceive to be in both “lower” and “higher” economic castes than the castes to which I seem to belong.

 The first evidence of a manifestation of my prejudice came to my mind when I recalled an expression that was drilled into my being in my formative years by my parents and other authority figures: know your place.
 At first glance, this injunction brings to mind Jim Crow and every other set of rules and attitudes used by those in positions of power and influence to keep people of color in their place, but know your place is broader in its reach than merely race and ethnicity.
 It is used to control and confine any one or any group that is perceived to be “lesser than” the group that is controlling and confining.
 What I am finding disconcerting is how willingly I have complied with knowing my place regarding economic castes.